 Pulling Online Data Into Power BI For The Stock Quote App

 We’re going to start with an empty file and the only thing I’ve done to it is I’ve added two custom visuals.
 I’ve added that High/Low/Close candlestick chart and a chiclet slicer, which is one that isn’t necessary, but I like it better than the default slicer.
 You can see that there’s no data yet and no visuals as well.

-I’m putting 15 minutes on the clock and then build and visualize this stock quote app in under 15 minutes.
-We start at the Yahoo Finance site and let’s just do a Quote Lookup.
+I’m putting 15 minutes on the clock and then I will build and visualize this stock quote app in under 15 minutes.
+Let’s start at the Yahoo Finance site and do a Quote Lookup.

 It doesn’t really matter what quote we pull and you’ll see why in a minute.
 So for this example, let’s pull Netflix.